syllogismos/syllogismos_old.github.io/source/_posts/2014-08-10-facebook-link-prediction.markdown

 comments: true
 categories:
 ---
+note: I did this just as an exercise, you get much more from [this post](http://blog.echen.me/2012/07/31/edge-prediction-in-a-social-graph-my-solution-to-facebooks-user-recommendation-contest-on-kaggle/).

 ## Link Prediction:
 We are given snapshot of a network and would like to infer which which interactions among existing